 The Old Mission Peninsula is just outside of Traverse City and is an easy drive and great to explore.
-It is 19 miles long and 3 miles wide and has ten wineries, cherry orchards, beautiful inns/hotels plus restaurants to explore.
+It is 19 miles long and 3 miles wide and has ten wineries on the Old Mission Peninsula Wine Trail, cherry orchards, beautiful inns/hotels plus restaurants to explore.

 You can make a day trip visiting the wineries, many of which have stunning tasting rooms and views.
 Make sure to visit: